parazyd/tordam/protocol.md

 }
 ```

-Sending this as a POST request to a directory will make the directory
+Sending this as a POST request to a node will make it ask for the public
-ask for the public key of the given address from a HSDir in the Tor
+key of the given address from a HSDir in the Tor network.
+It will
-network.
-It will retrieve the public key and try to validate the
+retrieve the public key and try to validate the signature that was made.
-signature that was made.
-Validating this, we assume that the requester
+Validating this, we assume that the requester is in possession of the
-is in possession of the private key.
+private key.

-Following up, the directory will generate a cryptographically secure
+Following up, the node shall generate a cryptographically secure random
-random string and encrypt it using the before acquired public key.
-It
+string and encrypt it using the before acquired public key.
+It will then
-will then be encoded using base64 and sent back to the client:
+be encoded using base64 and sent back to the client:

 ```